 Planning the perfect Tuscany itinerary can feel overwhelming with so many incredible places to choose from.
 My friend Cheryl and I discovered this firsthand when we visited Tuscany in August 2024.

+The medieval architecture transported us back in time.
 We spent hours wandering through narrow cobblestone streets.
 We discovered hidden courtyards and tiny piazzas tucked into every nook and cranny of these ancient cities.
 Each turn revealed something new to marvel at.

 And yes, the wine lived up to every expectation we had.

-Whether you’re traveling with older kids, teens, or just adults who appreciate good food and incredible history, this guide will show you exactly how to spend an unforgettable 7 days in Tuscany.
+Whether you’re traveling with older kids, teens, or just adults who appreciate good food and incredible history, this guide will show you how to spend an unforgettable 7 days in Tuscany.

 7-Day Tuscany Itinerary

-Day 1 – Tuscany Itinerary
+Day 1 In Tuscany

 Our Tuscany trip itinerary begins with iconic leaning towers, stunning marble architecture, and those classic tourist photos you’ve been dreaming of taking in Pisa.